anetczuk/ReverseCRC/README.md

 Building algorithms is done by executing `./src/fastcrc/clib/build.sh`

 Using *ctypes* bindings does not require additional steps.
 In order to use *cffi* one has to execute `./src/fastcrc/cffi/build.py`.
-*Swig* binding can be prepared by calling `./src/fastcrc/swig/build.sh`.
+*Swig* binding goes in two configurations.
+First, *swigraw* intended to be as fast and as close to pure C as possible can be prepared by calling `./src/fastcrc/swigraw/build.sh`.
+The othre configuration, *swigoo* intended to be as convinient to use as object-oriented paradigm allows, can be prepared by calling `./src/fastcrc/swigoo/build.sh`

 There is no more extra steps required to use prepared binding.
 It will be detected automatically in runtime.